apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 For more information about implementation, see [PR-7844](https://github.com/apache/pulsar/pull/7844).

-### Set `dryrun` of KubernetesRuntime is null
+### Set `dryrun` of Kubernetes Runtime to null

-Due to security issues, we upgrade the `client-java` of Kubernetes to `0.9.2`, this causes the following error.
-During the creation of statefulsets, secrets, and services, the code has been configured to set the "dryrun" value of "true". "true" is not accepted by Kubernetes.
-Only "All" is allowed.
-So the value should be set to null.
+Before 2.6.2, we upgraded the `client-java` of Kubernetes to `0.9.2` to enhance security.
+However, during the creation of statefulsets, secrets, and services, the value of `dryrun` was set to `true`, which was not accepted by Kubernetes.
+Only `All` is allowed in Kubernetes.

-In 2.6.2, we set the `dryrun` of KubernetesRuntime is null.
+In 2.6.2, we set the `dryrun` of Kubernetes Runtime to null.

 For more information about implementation, see [PR-8064](https://github.com/apache/pulsar/pull/8064).